ProjectPythia/pythia-foundations/preamble/how-to-use.md

 ![Annotated Pythia Foundations home page](../images/foundations_diagram.png)

-### Interacting with Jupyter Notebooks in the cloud via Binder
+### Interacting with Jupyter notebooks in the cloud via Binder

 The simplest way to interact with a Jupyter Notebook is through [Binder](https://binder.projectpythia.org), which enables the execution of a